nasa/openmct/platform/README.md

-This directory contains all bundles for the Open MCT Web platform, as well as the framework which runs them.
+This directory contains all bundles for the Open MCT platform, as well as the framework which runs them.